ptomulik/testmd/rst/README.rst

 - **Filter actions**,
 - **Debugging**.

-On the **Filter actions** pane you may disable or enable particular filter actions implemented by **Resubmit**.
+In the **Filter actions** tab you may configure particular filter actions implemented by **Resubmit**.
+For each filter action there are basically two settings - *Enable ...* checkbox and *Max.  no. of ....* text field.
+The *Enable ...*  enables or disables the action.
 If you disable a filter action, it will not appear in the list of available filter actions when creating mail filters.
+The *Max. no. of ...* defines the maximum number of messages being sent concurrently or (in case of **Compose** action) maximum number of compose windows being opened simultaneously.

 .. image:: images/resubmit-cfgdialog-actions.png
   :align: center

-For each filter action there are basically two settings - *Enable ...* checkbox and *Max.  no. of ....* text field.
-The *Enable ...*  enables or disables the action.
-The *Max. no. of ...* defines the maximum number of messages being sent concurrently or (in case of **Compose** action) maximum number of compose windows being opened simultaneously.

 On the **Debugging** pane you may enable/disable debugging and set logging